Tristor/securemail.tristor.ro/server.md

 }
 ```

-And finally now we configure Dovecot to connect to the proper database in /etc/dovecot/dovecot-sql.conf.ext  You will need to provide the password for your 'mailuser' DB user where $mailuserpass is.
+And finally now we configure Dovecot to connect to the proper database in /etc/dovecot/dovecot-sql.conf.ext

+Note: You will need to provide the password for your 'mailuser' DB user where $mailuserpass is.

 ```
 driver = mysql